First year student resources

 You can also take a look at our orientation video, which provides basic information about our courses - and it has a puzzle game at the end!

-If you are thinking about the math major, or would like to get news from the department, we encourage you to sign up for our Math DUS mailing list, and to take a look at our Math community page!
+If you are thinking about the math major or would like to learn more about the department, we encourage you to sign up for our Math DUS mailing listtake a look at our Math community page or explore other tabs on the left that interest you.

 Announcements